Tun Tun Min: Dave Leduc trilogy

-On December 16, 2018, in a sold out Thein Pyu Stadium, fans saw Tun Tun Min fighting out of the blue corner and Dave Leduc fighting out of the red corner, the first time a foreigner has been able to do so as it is customary to have Myanmar born fighter and foreign challengers come out of the opposite corner.
-Tun Tun Min weighed in at 79.5kg and Leduc at 79.65kg.
-A fully recovered Tun Tun Min once again had tremendous difficulty with the distance control of Leduc.
+On December 16, 2018, the trilogy fight of Dave Leduc vs. Tun Tun Min, referred as The Biggest Fight In Lethwei History, took place at the sold out Thein Pyu Stadium in Yangon, Myanmar.
+Fans saw Tun Tun Min fighting out of the blue corner and Dave Leduc fighting out of the red corner as the defending champion.
+This marked the first time a foreigner has ever been able to do so as it is customary to only have Myanmar born fighters come out of the red corner against non-burmese.
+Tun Tun Min weighed in at 79.5 kg and Leduc at 79.65 kg.
+Both fighters represented Myanmar as their home country.
+A fully recovered Tun Tun Min once again had difficulty with the distance control of Leduc.
 Early in the first round, Leduc was able to force a count on him with a headbutt knockdown.
 At 1:43 Leduc landed a powerful elbow that knocked out Tun Tun Min and incapacitated him for over 40 seconds, his team called the injury time-out.
 The fight resumed with Tun Tun Min visibly frustrated of not being able to land on Leduc, led him to attempt a flying roundhouse kick and other acrobatic feats in an attempt to slow down his rival.
-The latter rounds saw both boxers vying for a finish, but ended without another knockout at the final bell and Leduc retained his title.
+The latter rounds saw both boxers vying for a finish, but ended without another knockout at the final bell and Leduc retained the Lethwei Golden Belt.

+SEA Games

+In 2023, Tun Tun Min was selected as the 81 kg representative for the Myanmar National team to compete in the 2023 Southeast Asian Games in Phnom Penh, Cambodia.
+Tun Tun Min won all his fights and made it to the final against local hero and Kun Khmer world champion Prom Samnang and lost by decision winning the silver medal for Myanmar.